+- far away from heater,

+in approved containers.

-- 1. far away from heater, 2. in approved containers, - 3. tightly closed and
+- 3. tightly closed and

-4. out of children's reach.
+- 4. out of children's reach.

 Water heater has a main burner and pilot flame.
-The pilot flame:
+The pilot flame: 1. which can come on at

-- 1. which can come on at any time and 2. will ignite flammable - vapors.
-Vapors: - 1. cannot be seen, - 2. are heavier than air, go a long way on the - 4. can be carried from other rooms to the pilot flame by air currents.
+- any time and 2. will ignite flammable

+- vapors.
+Vapors:

+- 1. cannot be seen,

+- 2. are heavier than air,

+- go a long way on the floor and

+can be carried from

+- other rooms to the pilot flame by air currents.

-Installation
+Installation:

 Do not install water heater where flammable products will be stored or used unless the main burner and pilot flames are at least 18" above the floor.
-This will reduce, but not eliminate, the risk of vapors being ignited by the main burner or pilot flame
+This will reduce, but not eliminate, the risk of vapors being ignited by the main burner or pilot flame.

 Read and follow water heater warnings and instructions.
 If owners manual is missing, contact the retailer or manufacturer.

-Natural Gas and Propane Installation Code - B149.1 in Canada (latest versions), be reviewed in their entirety before beginning any work.
 Installation should be made in accordance with the regulations of the Authority Having Jurisdiction, local code authorities, and utility companies which pertain to this type of water heating equipment.

 Authority Having Jurisdiction (AHJ) - The AHJ may be a federal, state, provincial, local government, or individual such as a fire chief, fire marshal, chief of a fire prevention bureau, labor department or health department, building official or electrical inspector, or others having statutory authority.
 In some circumstances, the property owner or his/her agent assumes the role, and at government installations, the commanding officer or departmental official may be the AHJ.

 NOTE: The manufacturer reserves the right to modify product technical specifications and components without prior notice.